EliasVincent/NHPlus-Implementation/README.md

 - Clone the Repo
 - Use JDK 22
+- Make sure than maven has downloaded all the dependencies beforehand
 - Run the `main` method inside of `SetUpDB.java`
 - A Database with example data should exist now
 - Run the `Main` class to launch NHPlus